 A: NCU colors are royal blue and gold.
 NCU hoods are lined with gold (the part that is exposed).
 Trim colors for the hood are different according to the branch of learning/degree.
-The colors associated with NCU's degrees are drab (School of Business and Technology Management), light blue (Education) and golden yellow (Psychology and Marriage and Family Sciences).
+The colors associated with NCU's degrees are drab (School of Business and Technology Management), light blue (Education) and golden yellow (Social and Behavioral Sciences).
 Keep this in mind when renting or ordering your regalia.
 Willsie Cap & Gown is extremely helpful and will be happy to answer any of your regalia questions.
 You can email Tony Harvey at Willsie Cap & Gown at: email@example.com.

 Q: If I'm renting my regalia, do I have to pick up my cap and gown from Northcentral University or will there be a place to pick it up and drop it off at the ceremony?

-A: Willsie Cap & Gown will be at the Sheraton Phoenix Downtown the morning of the academic reception and commencement.
+A: Willsie Cap & Gown will be at the graduation venue the morning of the academic recognition ceremoney and commencement.
 You will be able to pick it up then and return it after the ceremony.